 When composing an awareness program, it is important not only to focus on the ‘what’ and ‘how’, but also the ‘why’.
-It is important that employees understand the aim of information security and the potential impact, positive and negative. on the organization of their own behavior.
+It is important that employees understand the aim of information security and the potential impact, positive and negative. on the organization of their own behaviour.
 Awareness, education, and training can be part of, or conducted in collaboration with, other training activities, for example, general IT or general security training.
 Awareness, education and training activities should be suitable and relevant to the individual’s roles, responsibilities, and skills.
 An assessment of the employees‘ understanding could be conducted at the end of an awareness, education and training course to test knowledge transfer.

 A.7.2.3 Disciplinary process